 The technical crew’s decision not to turn down the concert hall lights didn’t help, either.
 They had a good reason – they were filming a documentary of Joel’s tour and wanted him to look good on screen – but the harsh lighting served only to intimidate the audience into staying firmly in their seats.

 A frustrated Joel dealt with the problem in true rock style.
 He tipped over his piano and trashed the stage.

-I said above that Joel was the first American rock star to tour the USSR with a fully staged show.
-That’s a true claim, but it has to be said, a hyped one, made by Joel and his entourage.
 Other Western rock stars had been to the Soviet Union before, notably Elton John in 1979, and Bonnie Raitt, James Taylor, Santana, and the Doobie Brothers who had headlined the joint Soviet-American ”Summit” concert held in Moscow earlier in 1987.
 But Joel was the first to tour with a fully fledged, American style rock show.

 Joel sunk $2.5 million of his own money into making this tour happen, and needed it to be a big success – not just in the Soviet Union, but in the rest of the world too.
 So the tour was hyped up mercilessly.
 In an attempt to recoup his money, the concerts were simulcast on radio around the world, a live concert album was released, an HBO special was aired, and a documentary of the tour was released on video.